acgd-webdev-4/the-leftovers/README.md

 - [ ] Make sure each pattern is a unique single element.
 - [ ] Make sure there is no CSS targeting an HTML tag, like `a` or `html` inside every pattern CSS file.
 - [ ] Double check the README explanations, they should be descriptive enough for someone else in class.
+- [ ] Drag the `common` folder into Markbot and fix all the errors.
+- [ ] Drag the each individual pattern folder into Markbot and fix all the errors.

 ---